-a) An adjustment budget referred to in section 28(2)(b) ,(d), and (f) of the Act may be table in the municipal council at any time after the mid-year budget and performance assessment has been tabled in the council, but not later than the 28 February of the current year.
+a) An adjustment budget referred to in section 28(2)(b),(d), and (f) of the Act may be table in the municipal council at any time after the mid-year budget and performance assessment has been tabled in the council, but not later than the 28 February of the current year.

-- b) Only one adjustment budget referred to in sec 10.2 (a) may be tabled in the municipal council during a financial year, except when the additional revenues contemplated in section 28(2)(b) of the Act are allocations to a municipality in a national or provincial adjustment budget in which case sub sec 10.2 (c) applies. - c) If a national or provincial adjustments budget allocates or transfers additional revenues to a municipality, the mayor of a municipality must, at the next council meeting, but within 60 days of the approval of the relevant national or provincial adjustment budget, table an adjustment budget referred to in section 28(2)(b) Act in the municipal council to appropriate this additional revenues. - d) Sub sec 10.2 © intended to ensure that additional revenues) allocated to a municipality by national or provincial government through adjustments budget are approved for spending as soon as possible so as to minimize the possibility of under spending.
+- Only one adjustment budget referred to in subregulation

+- b) May be tabled in the municipal council during a financial year, except when the additional revenues contemplated in section 28(2)(b) of the Act are allocations to a municipality in a national or provincial adjustment budget in which case sub subregulation (3) applies. - c) If a national or provincial adjustments budget allocates or transfers additional revenues to a municipality, the mayor of a municipality must, at the next council meeting, but within 60 days of the approval of the relevant national or provincial adjustment budget, table an adjustment budget referred to in section 28(2)(b) Act in the municipal council to appropriate this additional revenues. - d) This subregulation is intended to ensure that additional revenues allocated to municipalities by National or Provincial governments through an adjustments budget are approved for spending as soon as possible so as to minimize the possibility of under spending.